 Wellington Equestrian Season 2026: Your Complete Guide to the Winter Equestrian Capital

 Every winter, Wellington, Florida transforms into the global epicenter of equestrian sport.
-From January through March, this Palm Beach County village hosts the Winter Equestrian Festival (WEF)—the world's largest and longest-running international horse show.
+From January through March, this Palm Beach County village hosts the Winter Equestrian Festival (WEF) — the world's largest and longest-running international horse show.
 Whether you're an equestrian enthusiast or simply curious about Wellington's unique culture, understanding Wellington's equestrian season is essential to appreciating what makes this community extraordinary.

 Here's your complete insider's guide to Wellington's 2026 equestrian season, from Saturday Night Lights to polo matches, and why living here gives you front-row access to world-class sport.

-The Winter Equestrian Festival isn't just a horse show—it's a 13-week celebration of Olympic-caliber sport that attracts competitors from over 50 countries.
+The Winter Equestrian Festival isn't just a horse show — it's a 13-week celebration of Olympic-caliber sport that attracts competitors from over 50 countries.
 Wellington International hosts this prestigious event on a 500-acre venue featuring 18 competition arenas.

-2026 WEF Season by the Numbers:
+2026 WEF Season by the Numbers

 - Duration: 13 weeks (December 31, 2025 – March 29, 2026)